-Community Facilities Technical Assistance and Training Grant - Disaster Relief Supplemental Appropriations Act 2023 Grant Funds facilities programs.
+Community Facilities Technical Assistance and Training Grant - Disaster Relief Supplemental Appropriations Act 2023 Grant Funds Department of Agriculture Rural Housing Service The Agency will make grants to public bodies and private popprofit corporations (such as States, counties, cities facilities programs.
 The Technical Assistance and/or training will assist communities, Indian Tribes, and Nonprofit Corporations to identify and plan for community facility needs that exist in their area.
 Once those needs have been identified, the Grantee can assist in identifying public and private resources to finance those identified community facility needs.
 Grant funds must be used to provide technical assistance to repair essential community facilities damaged by Presidentially declared major disasters in calendar year 2022.
 Examples of technical assistance may include identifying public and private funding resources, assisting communities in identifying and planning for repairs needed, and preparing applications for financial assistance and;